John Paul Stevens: Early life and education (1920–1947)

-Stevens was born on April 20, 1920, in Hyde Park, Chicago, Illinois, to a wealthy family.
+Stevens was born on April 20, 1920, in Chicago, Illinois, to a wealthy family from Hyde Park.
 His paternal grandfather had formed an insurance company and held real estate in Chicago, and his granduncle owned the Chas A. Stevens department store.
 His father, Ernest James Stevens (1884–1972), was a lawyer who later became an hotelier, owning two hotels: the La Salle and the Stevens Hotel.
 The family lost ownership of the hotels during the Great Depression, and Stevens's father, grandfather, and an uncle were charged with embezzlement; the Illinois Supreme Court later overturned the conviction, criticizing the prosecution.
 His mother, Elizabeth Street Stevens (1881–1979), was a high school English teacher.
 Two of his three older brothers also became lawyers.

 A lifelong Chicago Cubs fan, Stevens was 12 when he attended the 1932 World Series between the Yankees and the Cubs in Chicago's Wrigley Field, in which Babe Ruth allegedly called his shot.
 Stevens later recalled: "Ruth did point to the center-field scoreboard.
 And he did hit the ball out of the park after he pointed with his bat, so it really happened."
 He also had the opportunity to meet several notable people of the era, including the famed aviators Amelia Earhart and Charles Lindbergh, the latter of whom gave him a caged dove as a gift.

 The family lived in Hyde Park, and Stevens attended the University of Chicago Laboratory Schools where he graduated in 1937.
 He later attended the University of Chicago, where he majored in English, was inducted into Phi Beta Kappa, and graduated with highest honors in 1941.
 While in college, Stevens also became a member of the Psi Upsilon fraternity.